leason/eason.blog/content/posts/dont-hire-for-skills/index.md

 categories: ["leadership"]
 draft: true
 ---
-When I hire team members I look for these attributes in this order:
+When I hire team members I look for the following attributes in this order:

 1. Attitude
 1. Aptitude